JustDerb/RoR2-VsTwitch/README.md

 ## Tiltify

-This mod supports basic for [Tiltify](https://tiltify.com/) campaigns.
+This mod supports basic integration for [Tiltify](https://tiltify.com/) campaigns.
+Donations cause a random "Bit Event", following the weightings in the "Event" section of the configuration.

 **How do I find my Campaign ID?** Once your campaign is created, navigate to your Campaign Dashboard --> Detail tab and find your campaign ID.
 It should be a six to seven digit number.